Framegreper/Projekt-Template/README.md

 # Projekt-Template
-My default template for my projectrepos
+My default template for my projectrepos insired by devcontainers and the OpenSourceRepoTemplate